Press Release News for anyone dealing with DUI requirements in San Diego California Court system during the 2020 Covid-19 Coronavirus Pandamnit:

 The process will vary for each case type and details for the manner of appearance will be included in the re-scheduling notices that will be sent to involved parties.

-/“Things will likely continue to be backlogged in the future.
+“Things will likely continue to be backlogged in the future.”
+Expect things to be real slow.
 Please try to be patient and remember to be kind.

 Frequently Asked Questions During COVID-19 Pandemic: Criminal Procedures During Emergency Conditions

 The San Diego Superior Court was closed to the public for non-emergency services from March 17 – May 22, 2020.

 The Court has slowly resumed some services as of May 26, 2020, though in-person services will continue to be limited in light of the COVID-19 pandemic.

 Q: I had a court hearing set during the Court’s closure.
 When is my hearing going to be held?

 A: All criminal hearings after March 16, 2020, will be vacated.
 They will be reset for future hearings and

 you will be notified of the new hearing date within the next 90 days.If you receive a new hearing date for a previously scheduled hearing in the mail, please immediately forward it to your lawyer.